lockevod/Karoo-KRemote/README.md

 - Right Button ==> Next screen or item.
 - Upper Button ==> Back Button (several actions, depends on the current Karoo screen.. back, zoom level etc).

 You can change the default configuration in the app and select different actions for each button.
-There is an option to use the remote in all screens or only when you're riding (show map only when riding, default option)
+There is an option to use the remote in all screens or only when you're riding (only when riding, pause or start, default option)

 ## Know Bugs
 - Sometimes app isn't working fine.
 You've to stop the app and re-start again (you can do this from karoo menu).